HenryXi/use-wheel/joda-time/etc/plus minus date by joda time.md

-# Plus, minus date in java by joda time
+# Plus or minus date in java by joda time
 Plus or minus date in java is boring. `joda-time` can help you finish this task easily.
 If you use JDK8 you may not need use `joda-time`, there is a new date API in JDK8.
 For more detail you can click [here](http://www.oracle.com/technetwork/articles/java/jf14-date-time-2125367.html).
 In this blog I will show you how to use `joda-time` plus or minus date.